QIArchie/TabsCreator/README.md

 | 2 | **10.0 / 10** | All gaps closed; 28/28 checks pass |

 Re-run the tester any time with `python tester.py`.

+# Disclamer!

+This was fully made using Claude Opus.
+A single prompt as below.

+Please can you create me a desktop app/ tool that allows me to create Guitar Tabs.
+ The program will default to show me a blank tab like in the image below (but with ASCII characters).
+I need to be able to tab/ arrow key/ mouse select through the tab time and be able to input numbers to indicate which string.
+Other requirements include: Change Tuning of Guitar with Dropdown Save multiple songs tabs with in the app Functionality to export a tab or easily copy pastable.
+Allow inputs for Bends/ Releases/ Slides/ Vibrato/ Hammer ons and Pull Offs.
+ For each of your itterations please create a software tester.
+The software tester will rate the system out 10.
+Please reitterate the design of the system until the software tester rates the program at 7.5 or above.
+Only iterate at a maximum of 5 times.